GreenteaOS/Greentea/User-Guide/Frequently-Asked-Questions.md

 There is no reason to worry about.

-#### I've seen fake commits like [this one](https://github.com/reactos/reactos/blob/59b78b4756da02e275e35bd40a27962d5a759b69/ntoskrnl/ke/i386/exp.c#L803-L804).
+#### I've seen some "fake" commits.
 Are fake commits a thing?

 Sadly, GitHub, as any other service, has small bugs in it.
 The bug may **visualize** fake commits, but fakes cannot be committed into project itself!
 So no real code touched, albeit it looks "hacked".
 Also, Git, as a system, allows to set arbitrary committer names, so they sould not be considered 100% real without "Verified" badge on them.

 That being said, you should not follow misleading information with fake links.

-#### What Windows compatibility is going to be supported?
+#### What application compatibility is going to be supported?

-We support only officially deprecated Windows versions — [currently Windows 7](https://www.microsoft.com/en-us/windowsforbusiness/end-of-windows-7-support)
+We support only classic-style APIs.

-This is safe and legal in many countries.
-We cannot, and will not, support non-deprecated Windows versions.

-#### Is Greentea made specifically for old hardware?
+#### Is Greentea made specifically for modern hardware?

 Greentea builds for comparatively modern hardware only — approximately for most PCs made in the last 10+ years, counting from 2009.

 The oldest hardware with possibility to run is 2007 (64-bit CPUs only), but this is not guaranteed.

-### Sometimes Greentea definitely looks like a Windows 10 clone...is this intentional?
+### Sometimes Greentea definitely looks familiar...is this intentional?

-Ironically, some *independent* design decisions of Greentea team happen to match with Microsoft vision.

-For example, blur effect, white theme and large Start menu icons were designed in Greentea *before* Microsoft announcements (and features like files and apps isolation, unified Control Panel, etc) or before Greentea developers become aware of them.

-Commonly we do **not** look at Windows 10 design (which is meh).
-We investigate design decisions of macOS, KDE, iOS and Android.
+We investigate design decisions of Linux and Android.
-Probably Microsoft does the same ¯\\_(ツ)_/¯

-Note, that the *only* things we try to re-create are a flat look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).
+Note, that the *only* desktop things we try to keep are a flat look of window frames, sharp user interface edges and basics like font & icon sizes (for app compatibility and user experience familiarity).
-And drawing rectangles seems to give better performance than rounded corners, thus we ignore Windows 7 visuals.
+And drawing rectangles seems to give better performance than rounded corners.